-Engineering Technology/Pro-E

-Advanced Certificate
+Engineering Technology/Pro-E Advanced Certificate

-Anvancentennicale

-The Engineering Technology Pro-E advanced certificate is intended for professionals with a degree in the field of engineering.
-Provides the skills needed to master Pro-E, one of the more commonly found 3D parametric CAD products found in engineering design firms.
-An excellent series of credit courses for the engineer seeking to gain CAD knowledge that is NOT seminar-based.
+The Engineering Technology/Pro-E certificate curriculum provides degreed professionals in the field of Engineering with the skills needed to master current technology in CAD, focused in Pro-E and includes data management and CNC programming.
+An excellent series of credit bearing courses for the Engineer seeking to gain CAD and CNC knowledge that is NOT seminar-based.